npm/ini/README.md

 The `options` object may contain the following:

+* `align` Boolean to specify whether to align the `=` characters for each section.
+This option will automatically enable `whitespace`.
+  Defaults to `false`.
-* `section` A string which will be the first `section` in the encoded ini data.
+* `section` String which will be the first `section` in the encoded ini data.
 Defaults to none.
+* `sort` Boolean to specify if all keys in each section, as well as all sections, will be alphabetically sorted.
+Defaults to `false`.
 * `whitespace` Boolean to specify whether to put whitespace around the `=` character.
 By default, whitespace is omitted, to be friendly to some persnickety old parsers that don't tolerate it well.
 But some find that it's more human-readable and pretty with the whitespace.
+  Defaults to `false`.
 * `newline` Boolean to specify whether to put an additional newline after a section header.
 Some INI file parsers (for example the TOSHIBA FlashAir one) need this to parse the file successfully.
 By default, the additional newline is omitted.
 * `platform` String to define which platform this INI file is expected to be used with: when `platform` is `win32`, line terminations are CR+LF, for other platforms line termination is LF.
-By default the current platform name is used.
+By default, the current platform name is used.
 * `bracketedArrays` Boolean to specify whether array values are appended with `[]`.
 By default this is true but there are some ini parsers